How thinking inside the box solved shortage of ship time for ocean researchers | CBC News

 How thinking inside the box solved shortage of ship time for ocean researchers

-Ocean scientists based at Dalhousie University in Halifax have solved a shortage of ship time for at-sea research by thinking inside the box — a shipping container box, that is.
+Ocean scientists based at Dalhousie University in Halifax have solved a shortage of ship time for at-sea research by thinking inside the box — a modular metal box that resembles a shipping container.

-Atamanchuk and the Irving-owned supply ship are back in Nova Scotia after a mission earlier this month in the Labrador Sea.
+Atamanchuk and the Irving-owned supply ship are back in Nova Scotia after a mission earlier this month off the Scotian Shelf.

-The trip was to see if the vessel — which was carrying a half-dozen container labs — could be transformed into a research ship.
+The trip was to see if the vessel — which was carrying a half-dozen modular labs — could be transformed into a research ship.

 "We wanted to test whether we can deploy our equipment from this vessel because it's never been done before," said Atamanchuk, who studies the transfer of carbon dioxide into the deep ocean.